There are different exceptions to centralized procurement, required authorizations and other reporting obligations which are included below:

 II.
 AUTHORIZATION FOR THE WAIVER TO CENTRALIZED PROCUREMENT

 Once a service or supply is qualified as centralized, the DGRCC shall be the sole responsible for its procurement.
-Article 206.3 of the Consolidated Text of the Public Sector Contracts Law (TRLSCP, according to the Spanish acronym), as well as the Order for the declaration of goods and services subject to centralized procurement (articles 4 and 5 of Order EHA/1049/2008), provide that an authorization can be requested to the DGRCC so as to being able to complete the procurement process through its own procurement department in accordance with the general competence and procurement regulations.
+Article 229.1 of the Public Sector Contracts Law (LCSP, according to the Spanish acronym) and the Order for the declaration of goods and services subject to centralized procurement (articles 4 and 5 of Order EHA/1049/2008), provide that an authorization can be requested to the DGRCC so as to being able to complete the procurement process through its own procurement department in accordance with the general competence and procurement regulations.

 This request for a waiver may be submitted telematically.

 It must be stated that, unless the aforementioned Order excludes from its scope minor contracts, the centralization of a service or supply shall cover all those contracts the purpose of which is centralized regardless of their amount.